subirvarma/GeneralCognitics/_posts/StatisticalMechanics.md

   - In paramagnetic materials, the individual spins are decoupled from one another.
 As a result the material only exhibits magnetic properties in the presence of an external field,
   - In ferromagnetic materials on the other hand, individual spins are coupled with those of their neighbors, as a result of which the material remans magnetized even in the absence of the external field.

 The first model for magnetic materials was proposed by Lenz in the early 1920s.
-He gave the problem of analyzing the model to his PhD student Ising, who was able to solve the problem for the case when the atoms are arranged in $d = 1$ dimension, by using the tools of statistical mechanics.
-The case $d = 2$ doesn't have a simple exact solution, and it was not solved until the 1940s, and the case $d\ge 3$ is still unsolved.
+He gave the problem of analyzing the model to his PhD student Ising, who was able to solve the problem for the case when the spins are arranged in $d = 1$ dimension, by using the tools of statistical mechanics.
+The case $d = 2$ doesn't have a simple exact solution, and it was not solved until the 1940s by the Norwegian scientist Lars Onsager, and the case $d\ge 3$ is still unsolved.
 However using approximations it can be shown that models with $d\ge 2$ exhibit phase transitions, which is defined as a sudden change in the properties of a material when the temperature or one of the physical variables is reduced (or increased) beyond a certain threshold.

 Phase transition is the most interesting property in thermodynamics and the Ising model is simplest system that exhibits this behavior.
 As a result it has become an extremely important model, and all manners of systems have been analyzed using variations of this model.
 It was later found out that the mathematics of Ising models and that of quantum field theory are the same, which led to a lot of cross fertilization between the two fields.
 In addition to Lenz and Ising, the names most associated with this model are the Russian physicists Landau and Ginzburg and Americans Wilson and Kadanoff.